Your new user didn’t sign up to check out your product.

 I’m curious.
 What scenario resembles your business?

-If you’re not Scenario #4, you’ve got an ugly leak in your business that needs a little more than some duck tape.
+If you’re not Scenario #4, you’ve got an ugly leak in your business that needs a little more than some duct tape.

 Seriously.
 There is no shortcut around this one.